Dynamics of Ostrowski skew-product: I. Limit laws and Hausdorff dimensions: Hausdorff dimension estimates

 Note that there is no Markov condition to consider here ($b$ is never equal to $a$).
 In order to study the Hausdorff dimension of $E_N$, one has to take suitable open covers.
 As classically done in the continued fraction setting, they will be based on fundamental sets.
-Hence, for any $(a,b) \in \Ac_N^n$, we consider the fundamental depth $n$ cylinder $I_{a,b}$, i.e., $\hb_{a_1,b_1} \circ \cdots \circ \hb_{a_n,b_n}([0,1]^2)$, which is simply a rectangle with four vertices (we use here the fact that the digits $b_i$ are smaller than $a_i$ for all $i$).
-The fact that we have explicit estimates (by Proposition \ref{prop:diameter}) for describing the fundamental sets of depth $n$ is crucial here.
+Hence, for any $(a,b) \in \Ac_N^n$, we consider the fundamental depth $n$ cylinder $I_{a,b}$, i.e., $\hb_{a_1,b_1} \circ \cdots \circ \hb_{a_n,b_n}(I^2)$, which is simply a trapezium (we use here the fact that the digits $b_i$ are distinct from $a_i$ for all $i$).
+The fact that we have explicit estimates (by Proposition \ref{prop:diameter}) for describing the fundamental sets of depth $n$ is crucial.

-First we deduce from Proposition \ref{prop:diameter} the following comparability result between the diameter of a fundamental set $I_{a,b}$ and its measure, obtained via the Jacobian.
-We emphasize that the following is essentially due to the specific shape of the partition by fundamental cylinders (see Fig. \ref{fig:3} and Proposition \ref{prop:diameter}).